uhasker/getting-things-done-in-next-js/src/chapter5/01-react-components.md

 The idea behind React is that you can think about a page in terms of isolated **components**, where every component is an _independent and reusable piece of the UI_.

-Consider a potential first version of our easy-opus app, which would need to display a bunch of tasks.
+Consider a potential first version of our _easy-opus_ app, which would need to display a bunch of tasks.

-Every task could be its own component containing the task title, description and a button to delete the task (which are again components).
+Every task could be its own component containing the task title, description and a button to delete the task.
+The title, description and the button could in turn be components themselves.

-These tasks might then be grouped in a task list component, which in addition to the tasks, should have a button to add a new task.
+The tasks might then be grouped in a task list component, which in addition to the tasks, should have a button to add a new task.

 Here is a simple mockup of the website structure: